isomerpages/moe-compassvalesec/_useful-info-and-links/2024 Direct School Admission (DSA).md

 Compassvale Secondary School nurtures student-athletes with positive character traits, sportsmanship, and excellence in sports.
 We have a team of highly committed teachers and instructors who support each student’s growth and development.

 Our Floorball, Netball and Softball student-athletes have excelled in various National Inter-School Competitions.
 Many have gone on to compete at higher levels in their post-secondary institutions.
-We are also very proud of our student-athletes who represent Singapore on the international stage.
+We are also very proud of our student-athletes who represent Singapore on the international stage.<br>

 We collaborate with sports organisations and Institutes of Higher Learning to allow our student-athletes to gain experience through competitions, receive top-level training and guidance, and develop their leadership potential within their chosen sport.